A conversational introduction to Darwin2k

 d2kSimGL's arguments are similar, but allow multiple configurations and there's no pm.p file:

-The parameter files (*.p) look basically like C variable declarations, with the construct
+The parameter files (*.p) look basically like C variable declarations, with the constructd2kSimGL

 For most applications, you'll need some sort of application-specific robot modules or simulation components.
 If you need a specialized task representation, you derive a class from the 'evaluator' class which performs high-level flow control for your simulation: for example, the roverEvaluator class is set up to generate different terrains and run a rover over each one, while the pathEvaluator makes one or more manipulators follow a series of trajectories.
 Other components (e.g. a new controller) are derived from within the d2kComponent class hierarchy.
 New classes that you create are packaged into a plugin, which is just a dynamic library.